 Tax benefits: Since you’re investing in a REIT, you can deduct up to 20% of your dividends from taxable income.
 The REIT’S taxable income may be reduced by depreciation expense, which is a non-cash expense common with real estate investments.

-- The current dividend yield on the stREITwise REIT is 10% on an annual basis.
+- The current dividend yield on the Streitwise REIT is expected to be 8-9% on an annual basis.

 - Available to both accredited and non-accredited investors, but non-accredited investors are subject to some limitations.